Connecting on Education

 I attended the second meeting of the state's AI and Education Task Force meeting.
 We spent time reviewing and suggesting edits to a draft shared by California Department of Education staff.
 I was a bit underwhelmed by the report as its recommendations for the State were things like provide a resource library and training.
 There was nothing about leadership or visioning about how we might use AI to transform education so it better serves students and makes teaching a more rewarding and less stressful profession.
 I was shut down a bit after asking about this.
 The CDE doesn't provide leadership; local school districts are independent and lead their own way.
 I was disappointed by that response.
 Here is a page with information about the task force.

-Visited Canyon Oaks School
+Visit to Canyon Oaks School

 On October 10, I had the opportunity to visit our students and educators at Canyon Oaks, a co-ed residential treatment center for students ages 12-17.
 Canyon Oaks provides students with a therapeutic environment that helps them regain emotional and mental stability.
 I appreciated the opportunity to hear from the students about their studies and what they planned to wear for Halloween.
 They were going to have a party later in the day to send off one of their classmates who is leaving Canyon Oaks to return to their high school.
 A goal of the school is to have students return to their community within the shortest time possible.
 You can learn more about Canyon Oaks and Gateway, the County Office of Education's alternative community schools here.